raspberrypilearning/blender-tiled-floor/en/step_2.md

 ![File save window with the name floor dot blend.](images/blender-save-as.png)

+**Tip:** You can reopen a saved Blender project using 'File' -> 'Open'.

 --- /task ---

-**Tip:** You can reopen an existing Blender project using 'File' -> 'Open'.